JuliaArrays/StaticArrays.jl/README.md

 ### Approach

-Primarily, the package provides methods for common `AbstractVector` functions, specialized for (possibly immutable) statically sized arrays.
+Primarily, the package provides methods for common `AbstractArray` functions, specialized for (potentially immutable) statically sized arrays.
 Many of Julia's built-in method definitions inherently assume mutability, and further performance optimizations may be made when the size of the array is know to the compiler (by loop unrolling, for instance).

 At the lowest level, `getindex` on statically sized arrays will call `getfield` on types or tuples, and in this package `StaticArray`s are limited to `LinearFast()` access patterns with 1-based indexing.
 What this means is that all `StaticArray`s support linear indexing into a dense, column-based storage format.
-By simply defining `size(::Type{T})` and `getindex(::T, ::Integer)`, the `StaticArray` interface will look after multi-dimensional indexing, `map`, `reduce`, `broadcast`, matrix multiplication and a variety of other operations.
+By simply defining `size(::Type{T})` and `getindex(::T, ::Integer)`, the `StaticArray` interface will look after multi-dimensional indexing, `map`/`map!`, `reduce`, `broadcast`/`broadcast!`, matrix multiplication and a variety of other operations.

+Finally, since `StaticArrays <: DenseArray`, many methods such as `sqrtm`, `eig`, `svd`, and many, many more are already defined in `Base`.
+Conversion to pointers let us interact with LAPACK and similar C/Fortran libraries through the existing `StridedArray` interface.
+In some instances mutable `StaticArray`s (`MVector` or `MMatrix`) will be returned, while in other cases the definitions fall back to `Array`.
+This approach gives us maximal versatility while retaining the ability to implement fast specializations in the future.

 ### Indexing

-Statically sized indexing can be realized by indexing each dimension by a scalar, a `NTuple{N, Integer}` or `:` (on statically sized arrays only).
+Statically sized indexing can be realized by indexing each dimension by a scalar, an `NTuple{N, Integer}` or `:` (on statically sized arrays only).
 Indexing in this way will result a statically sized array (even if the input was dynamically sized) of the closest type (as defined by `similar_type`).